Audi Q2 SUV - Interior & comfort

 Audi Q2 dashboard

-Technik is the entry-level grade, so you'll need to upgrade to Sport, S line or Black Edition to get Audi's 12.3-inch Virtual Cockpit instrument display and an 8.3-inch infotainment display.
-The latter can be controlled using a rotary dial on the centre console or 'natural language' voice control, but it's a bit disappointing it lacks touchscreen operation and doesn't have Audi's latest software.
+Technik is the entry-level grade, so you'll need to upgrade to Sport, S line or Black Edition to get Audi's 12.3-inch Virtual Cockpit instrument display.
+All cars now get an 8.3-inch infotainment screen, which can be controlled using a rotary dial on the centre console or 'natural language' voice control, but it's a bit disappointing it lacks touchscreen operation and doesn't have Audi's latest software.

 Choose the Sport trim and it's possible to add wireless smartphone charging for £200, along with illuminated trim inlays for £400.
 Meanwhile, a Comfort and Sound Pack costing around £1,200 brings heated front seats, all-round parking sensors, a Bang & Olufsen stereo system and rear-view camera.
 It's also worth noting that a space-saver spare wheel, tool kit and jack is £125 extra.